GRAPHIC ART

 Graphic art published in US antifascist periodicals exposed the state of terror perpetrated by European fascist powers and perceptively counteracted their propaganda.
-As visual discursive spaces, editorial cartoons endorsed emotions brought forth by belonging to a transnational, antifascist, and proletarian community.
-They urged periodical readers to collectively consider the need for solidarity and protecting the working-class culture under attack by fascism.
+As visual discursive spaces, editorial cartoons endorsed the emotions of belonging to a transnational, antifascist, and proletarian community.
+They urged periodical readers to collectively consider the need for solidarity and the protection of the working-class culture under attack by fascism.

 This site is for educational and research purposes only **FAIR USE** Copyright Disclaimer under section 107 of the Copyright Act 1976, allowance is made for “fair use” for purposes such as criticism, comment, news reporting, teaching, scholarship, education, and research.